 If you’re a vegan, it’s because you’ve done a lot of research on the health benefits of food.
 These health benefits include reducing your risk for cardiovascular disease, cholesterol, blood pressure, Type 2 diabetes, prostate cancer, colon cancer, breast cancer, and mMacular degeneration.
 You may also have become a vegan for spiritual reasons: you want to do your part to improve the environment against degradation; and you want all beings to be happy, including traditional farm animals.

 If you’re transitioning from a vegetarian to a vegan, you only need to make a few adjustments, cutting out the dairy foods you’ve been eating.
 However, if you’re transitioning from a carnivorous diet, you might be wondering what on earth you can eat.
 Fortunately, the road you are now on has been walked on by many before you who have not only asked the same question you’ve asked, but have also found ingenious answers.

-Let’s take a quick look at healthy vegan alternatives to common food and drinks, including coffee, soups, and other meals
+Let’s take a quick look at healthy vegan alternatives to common food and drinks, including coffee, soups, meal replacement shakes, and more.

 Wake Up To The Smell Of Coffee

 You’ve just ordered more espresso supplies for your machine, but now you might be in a state of mild panic—does going vegan mean you have to forfeit your favorite beverage?
 Absolutely not.

 Having the best home coffee machine is important, but let’s also consider the bean, and then we’ll go on to cover everything else that goes with it, namely, milk, cream, and sugar.
 Our perspective, of course, will be to follow a philosophy that respects the earth in every way possible.